Biden plans to meet with George Floyd's family on anniversary of his murder

 CLICK HERE TO GET THE FOX NEWS APP

-Former Minneapolis police Officer Derek Chauvin was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter last month for kneeling on Floyd’s neck for more than nine minutes during an arrest on May 25, 2020.
+Former Minneapolis police Officer Derek Chauvin was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter last month in Floyd's death.

 Three other former police officers await trial in connection with the case.